 “Everything here is cooked with love from Mama Jairath’s own family recipes.
 It’s also incredibly pocket-friendly, which is just another reason to love it.”

-Abu Dhabi isn’t known for its eastern European cuisine but venture into a cluster of shops behind Hamna Street in Al Markayizah and you’ll be rewarded with borscht and plov aplenty at Russian House Kitchen, says Partington.
+Abu Dhabi isn’t particularly well known for its eastern European cuisine, but venture into a cluster of shops behind Hamna Street in Al Markayizah and you’ll be rewarded with borscht and plov aplenty at Russian House Kitchen, says Partington.

 Partington’s final recommendation is Madinat Zayed’s Saigon House, a low-key Vietnamese eatery serving up authenticity in every bowl.

-“I urge people to try the soft, pillowy banh bot loc tom – tapioca shrimp dumplings,” she says.
+“I urge people to try the soft, pillowy banh bot loc tom, or tapioca shrimp dumplings,” she says.
 “Our team also love the pho, the coui goun fresh spring rolls and the banh xeo savoury pancake.”